azfar-imtiaz/GrammarChecker/cornell_movie_dialogs_corpus/README.md

 I think a good way around the decision of whether to use teacher forcing or not is to use both, with a fixed decided ratio of teacher forcing.
 Therefore, in each batch, it is decided randomly (with a bias) whether teacher forcing will be used or not to train the decoder in this iteration, for this batch.
 The teacher forcing ratio is currently kept at 0.8; that is, a random number between 0 and 1 is generated, and if this number is less than the teacher forcing ratio, then teacher forcing ratio is used in this iteration, otherwise no teacher forcing is used here.

+#### Running the scripts
+The script for training the model and testing it on the evaluation data is `main.py`.
+There are a lot of configurable parameters for the model, so instead of having to specify a long list of them in the command line parameters, you can specify all these parameters in the `config.py` file.
+It contains everything, from file paths to model parameters to number of epochs, teacher forcing ratio etc.

+Please note that the repo already contained some trained models and a vocabulary, these were generated using 100% teacher forcing, not using pre-trained embeddings, and trained on 250 epochs.
+If you would like to generate a model using some other configuration, please specify as such in the `config.py` file, and then run the `main.py` script.

 ## Evaluating the model
 #### BLEU score